aweiland/grails3-angular-bootstrap/README.md

 You can either use this project as a template or to add to an existing Grails application:

-1. Install the _Twitter Bootstrap Resources_ plugin, i.e. add `runtime ":twitter-bootstrap:3.2.1"` to _BuildConfig.groovy_.
-2. Install the _Fields_ plugin, i.e. add `runtime ":fields:1.3"` to _BuildConfig.groovy_.
+1. Install the _Fields_ plugin, i.e. add `runtime ":fields:1.3"` to _BuildConfig.groovy_.
-3. Copy the following files into your Grails application.
+2. Copy the following files into your Grails application.
    * `src/templates/scaffolding/*`
    * `grails-app/assets/**/*`
    * `grails-app/taglib/**/*`